Nate Quarry: Mixed martial arts career

 Quarry then defeated Kalib Starnes by decision at UFC 83.
 The fight was unusual because Starnes backed away from Quarry for almost the entire fight.
 In the final seconds of the fight, Quarry began showboating (which included the running-man) in protest to Starnes's refusal to engage.
 One judge scored the bout 30–24 in Quarry's favour, marking the second-largest margin of victory in UFC history.

 At UFC 91, Quarry faced undefeated submission specialist Demian Maia.
 Maia controlled Nate on the ground and submitted him with a Rear Naked Choke in the first round.
 UFC 97 saw Nate take on Canadian fighter Jason MacDonald.
 Quarry over-powered Jason MacDonald by wrestling him to the ground and then delivering some brutal ground and pound bloodying him and ending the fight in the first round.

 Nate then fought Tim Credeur, who was an Ultimate Fighter 7 contestant, at UFC Fight Night 19.
 Nate won the fight via unanimous decision.
 The bout received Fight of the Night honours.
 With this victory Quarry improved his UFC record to 7–2 and had won 4 of his last 5 bouts since his return to the UFC.

 In his last UFC bout, Quarry faced fellow seasoned MMA veteran Jorge Rivera at UFC Fight Night 21.
 After getting knocked down multiple times, Quarry lost the fight via TKO in the second round.
 After the fight Quarry underwent facial reconstruction surgery.

 Quarry has since retired from MMA.

 After his retirement he became the co-host of MMA Uncensored Live on Spike TV.

 On April 19, 2015, Quarry came out of retirement for an exhibition bout with 19-year-old Jacob "Jake" Beckmann at Rumble at the Roseland.
-Beckmann has Down's syndrome and has been training martial arts for a number of years.
+Beckmann has Down syndrome and has been training martial arts for a number of years.
 He has long dreamed to compete in a MMA match and Quarry helped his wish come true.
 Quarry was "submitted" via leg lock in the second round.
 Beckmann was crowned 'world heavyweight champion' and adorned with a replica UFC title belt.
 The match also raised $1,000 for Create the Connection, an organization working to create meaningful employment opportunities for people in need.